Blakintosh/gscode/client/README.md

 * Fixed macro expansion behaviour with vector arguments.
 * Fixed an issue where dev blocks were not recognised in the top-level of a script.
 * Fixed macro highlighting inside of macro parameters.
+* Dev blocks are now highlighted as control directives and are collapsible regions.

 ### 0.1.1 beta
 * Minor tweaks and fixes.